santosomar/certs/README.md

    uv sync
    ```

-## How to Use
-1. **View the Roadmap**: Open `index.html` in your web browser.
-2. **Explore Data**:
-   - Use the search bar or dropdown menus to filter certifications.
-   - Click "View Statistics" to see the dashboard.
-   - Click "Sunburst Chart" to see the hierarchical view.
-   - Click "Cost vs Level" to explore the scatter plot.
-   - Click "Pathway Builder" to create your custom certification journey.
-   - Explore the "Sankey Flow" and "Network Graph" for deeper insights.
+---

 ## Updating Data
-The certification data is extracted from the original HTML source and stored in `certifications.json`, then converted to `data.js` for the web application.
+The security certification data is stored in `certifications.json`, then converted to `data.js` for the web application.

 1. **Prepare Source File**: Ensure you have the original `Security-Certification-Roadmap9.html` file in the project root.